 PENOY INDIANS.
 The Penoy Indians are known from one of the contemporary accounts (Cavelier) of the La Salle expedition.
 These Indians seem to have lived near the Hasinai tribes, apparently to the west or southwest.
 Their linguistic and cultural affiliations remain undetermined.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PENOY INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp57.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "PENOY INDIANS," accessed July 08, 2020, http://www.tshaonline.org/handbook/online/articles/bmp57.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.